lammpstutorials/lammpstutorials-inputs/README.md

 - LAMMPS data files, input files, and parameter files,
 - the detailed solutions to the exercises,
-- Python scripts for generating structures and analysing data.
+- Python scripts for generating structures and analyzing data.

 ### Main repository ###